danielvm-git/binance-trading-robot/README.md

 The guy on the video is using https://code.visualstudio.com/ (this was recommended in the video above, I'm using it as well)

 #### Check what you have
-* check your JAVA version on Terminal or CMD
+* check your JAVA, PYTHON, NVM, NODE, NPM, PIP and GIT versions on Terminal or CMD
 ```bash
 java -version
 ```
-* check your PYTHON version
 ```bash
 python3 --version
 ```
-* check your NVM version
 ```bash
 nvm --version
 ```
-* check your NODE version
 ```bash
 node --version
 ```
-* check your NPM version
 ```bash
 npm --version
 ````
-* check your PIP version
 ```bash
 pip3 --version
 ````
-* check your GIT version
 ```bash
 git --version
 ````